Fourier type operators on Orlicz spaces and the role of Orlicz Lebesgue exponents: The role of upper and lower Lebesgue exponents for Young functions

-\begin{proof} The equivalence of (1) and (2) was established in Proposition \ref{Prop:YounFuncEquivCond}.
+\begin{proof} The result is obviously true when $\Omega =\emptyset$.
+Therefore, suppose that $\Omega \neq \emptyset$.
+The equivalence of (1) and (2) was established in Proposition \ref{Prop:YounFuncEquivCond}.
 Trivially, (2) implies (3).
-Moreover, $\frac{\Phi(t)}{t^p}$ increases if and only if for any $t>0$ and any $c\in (0,1]$, which is equivalent to (4), hence (2) is equivalent to (4).
-We will now show that (3) implies (1), yielding the result.
+Moreover, $\frac{\Phi(t)}{t^p}$ increases if and only if for any $t>0$ and any $c\in (0,1]$,

+which is equivalent to (4), hence (2) is equivalent to (4).
+We now show that (3) implies (1), yielding the result.